 Environmental Scavengers is a 501(c)3 nonprofit.
-We aspire to take care of the environment by cleaning up trash, applying our knowledge of issues facing the environment, educating citizens on environmental issues, creating programs for environmental sustainability, and following our mission!
+We aspire to take care of the environment by cleaning up trash, applying our knowledge of issues facing the environment, educating citizens on environmental issues, and creating programs for environmental sustainability.

 Environmental Scavengers is committed to cleaning and protecting the natural environment for the preservation of biodiversity and health of future generations, and to educating and consulting with citizens on environmental issues.